ibericode/mailchimp-for-wordpress/readme.txt

 #### Development

-MailChimp for WordPress is being developed on GitHub.
+This plugin is being developed on GitHub.
 If you want to collaborate, please look at [ibericode/mailchimp-for-wordpress](https://github.com/ibericode/mailchimp-for-wordpress).

 #### Customizing the plugin

-MailChimp for WordPress comes with many filter & action hooks which allow you to modify the default plugin behavior.
-We're also maintaining a [collection of common code snippets for MailChimp for WordPress](https://github.com/ibericode/mc4wp-snippets).
+The plugin provides various filter & action hooks that allow you to modify or extend default behavior.
+We're also maintaining a [collection of sample code snippets](https://github.com/ibericode/mc4wp-snippets).

 == Screenshots ==